Ghana banking crisis: Debt

-Questionable License Process
+Questionable license process

-It was reported that Capital Bank LTD procured its license under false pretense.
+It was reported that Capital Bank LTD procured its licence under false pretences.

-Bad Risk Management and Funds Embezzlement
+Bad risk management and funds embezzlement

 A report was made that Capital Bank collapsed because major shareholder William Ato Essien treated depositors funds and public funds as though they were his personal funds.

 The liquidity support of GH₵620 million, that was issued by the central bank of Ghana to Capital Bank to cure its liquidity struggles was allegedly mismanaged, leading to its collapse.

 uniBank Ghana LTD

 Undercapitalization

-According to the press release document by central bank of Ghana, during its Asset Quality Review (AQR) of banks conducted in 2015, and reviewed in 2016, uniBank Ghana LTD was identified to be significantly undercapitalized.
-Although the bank subsequently submitted a capital restoration plan to central bank of Ghana, the plan failed in returning them back to solvency and compliance to prudential requirement.
+According to the press release document by the central Bank of Ghana, during its Asset Quality Review (AQR) of banks conducted in 2015, and reviewed in 2016, uniBank Ghana LTD was identified to be significantly undercapitalized.
+Although the bank subsequently submitted a capital restoration plan to the central bank of Ghana, the plan failed in returning them back to solvency and compliance to prudential requirement.
 Hence, it was found that the bank was beyond rehabilitation.

 Royal Bank LTD

 Undercapitalization

-The updated Asset Quality Review (AQR) of the central bank of Ghana revealed that, just as in the case of uniBank Ghana LTD, Royal Bank LTD was also significantly under-capitalized, plans to restore them back to solvency could not materialize.
-Hence, Royal Bank LTD was declared to be beyond rehabilitation.
+The updated Asset Quality Review (AQR) of the Bank of Ghana revealed that, just as in the case of uniBank Ghana LTD, Royal Bank LTD was also significantly under-capitalized, plans to restore them back to solvency could not materialize.
+Hence, the Royal Bank was declared to be beyond rehabilitation.